jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 The economics suddenly make perfect sense.
 Cursor isn't paying for 1B+ tokens of inference - they're paying for 7M tokens of actual processing plus some caching infrastructure costs.
-That $468 I spent probably cost them closer to $15 - $30 in actual compute and suddenly I'm a lot less sympathetic to some of the hate they've been receiving over Opus rates limiot.
-I think we're definitely going to be seeing downward pressure on price in this space, and thats a good thing.
+That $468 I spent probably cost them closer to $15 - $30 in actual compute and suddenly I'm a lot more sympathetic to some of the users complaining about being Opus rate limited.
+I think we're definitely going to be seeing downward pressure on price in this space, and that's a good thing.
 Claude Code and other tools seem comparable, and this is an arms race to be sure.

 ### Conclusion